 Many educational programs are designed for teen mothers.
 Here is a video program designed to help young men, especially teen fathers.
 It is known that a child’s total emotional and physical development is better attained when both parents are involved.
 This DVD educates viewers about the important role of men in a child’s life.
 Real life experiences of teen fathers and other young men are shared with viewers.

-Nobody’s Perfect Information Card
+Nobody’s Perfect Bookmark

-This information card provides information about the Nobody’s Perfect Parenting Program.
-Ideal for program facilitators as a recruitment tool for potential participants.
+This poster provides information about the Nobody’s Perfect Parenting Program.
+Ideal for program facilitators to use as a recruitment tool for potential participants.

 Sometimes, despite the amazing emotions of fatherhood, men can feel like little more than bystanders.
 However, babies know their fathers too, and from the moment of birth, they are eager to interact with them.
 Dads, as well as moms, are crucial in helping their babies build relationships.
 Science tells us these relationships are critical for the healthy development of babies’ brains.
 By following a group of families, this film teaches how to recognize the earliest signs of infant communication.
 These early interactions enrich your time as a father and give your baby the best possible start in life.SKU: 5-V-529